ecargin1/ecargin1.github.io/README.md

 ## Data Breakdown

 ### Factor-based Insights
+Diving deep into the data, we explore if countries have higher well-being scores if a governmental mental health policy exists?
+Of the OECD countries, according to the World Health Organization (WHO), those who do not have a mental health policy enfored include Austria, Finland, Hungary, Latvia, Luxembourg, Slovenia, and the United States.
+One can see that though these countries do not have mental health policies enforced, they do not necessarily have low happiness and well-being scores.
+In fact, Finland, which has the highest happiness score, does not have a mental health policy implemented.
+However, by comparing the OECD countries' well-being scores in the first map to the happiness scores worldwide of the second map, one can see that the OECD countries generally have the highest overall happiness score.

 Use the visualization below to get a sense of how the different factors contributing to well-being have changed over time and how they compare when broken down by age, education, sex, and vertical inequality.

 <div class='tableauPlaceholder' id='viz1733347580113' style='position: relative'>